-Important Information for 2022 Statistics
+Important Information for 2023 Statistics

 Understanding each measure of Child Poverty

 In 2016, the Welfare Reform and Work Act abolished the Child Poverty Act, including the targets to reduce poverty and the measure of poverty based on family income.
 The government is now required only to report to parliament on the number of children living in workless households, and educational outcomes at GCSE level.
 However, after a campaign by the Child Poverty Action Group, the government agreed to commit to regularly publishing data on the number of children in poverty.
-The Poverty Fact Book includes 4 measures for Child Poverty:
+The Poverty Fact Book includes the following measures for Child Poverty:

-- Relative Child Poverty UK DWP official measure for the UK, before and after housing costs
+• Relative Child Poverty UK DWP official measure for the UK, before and after housing costs

-- Absolute Child Poverty UK DWP official measure for the UK, before and after housing costs
+• Absolute Child Poverty UK DWP official measure for the UK, before and after housing costs

-- Leeds Child Poverty HMRC & DWP official Local Measure, before housing costs
+• Leeds Child Poverty HMRC & DWP official Local Measure, before housing costs

 The headline figure for Child Poverty is the DWP’s Child Poverty, after housing costs are deducted from income.
 The DWP and HMRC have now combined their figures to produce one official local estimate for child poverty.
-The End Child Poverty Coalition estimate is included because it is useful local estimate that can provide figures after housing costs have been deducted.

 Child Poverty in the UK – Relative Child Poverty